coltoneshaw/Mattermost-SQL-Queries/README.md

 **Important Note:** If the time that the the user was last active at exceeded the configured session length in days, or the user has never logged in, the LastActivityAt field will be null.

-If you want to only search for users who are activated but have no session activity add `and lastActivityAt IS NULL` to your `WHERE` clause.
+If you want to only search for users who are activated but have no session activity uncomment the `and lastActivityAt IS NULL` to your `WHERE` clause.
 ### Postgres

 ```sql